Portwine stains (venular or capillary malformations)

 The intensity of color will vary as the blood flow varies.
 When the patient is hot or angry, the flow of oxygenated blood will impart a more intense, reddish discoloration to the lesion.
 The process of aging will affect the portwine stain.
-A slow steady dilatation of the vessels will result in an increase intensity of color and as the amount of elastin and collagen diminishes, the portwine stain will thicken.
+A slow steady dilatation of the vessels will result in an increase in color intensity and as the amount of elastin and collagen diminishes, the portwine stain will thicken.
 Some will form nodules called cobblestones which can get quite large if left untreated.
 The age of onset of these cobblestones varies from the mid 20’s to the 60’s.
 It must be stressed that cobblestone formation is not inevitable.
 In an even smaller percentage of patients, there will be tissue overgrowth or thickening of the soft tissues within the affected area.
 The exact cause of this is unknown but it appears to be a segmental growth signal abnormality.

 Portwine stains may be associated with syndromes, the most important of which is Sturge Weber Syndrome.
 This condition is an association of a portwine stain, ocular (eye) involvement and involvement of the meninges (the membranes that cover the brain).
-In its worst form, this syndrome can cause seizures, mental retardation and visual loss.
+In its worst form, this syndrome can cause seizures, mental retardation and vision loss.
 This is NOT inevitable and the reader should be referred to a site that specializes in Sturge Weber Syndrome.
 Many patients with Sturge Weber Syndrome have very mild disease and live completely normal lives.
 If a child presents with a stain involving the upper 1/3 or 2/3s of the face, an MRI is recommended to rule out brain disease.
-For more information on Sturge Weber Syndrome.http://www.sturge-weber.org
+For more information on Sturge Weber Syndrome. http://www.sturge-weber.org

 Eye involvement without brain involvement does occur and is more commonly seen if there is skin involvement above and below the eye.
 This is not Sturge Weber Syndrome.
 These children should be seen by an ophthalmologist in order to correctly diagnose whether or not there is eye involvement and if so, to treat and prevent complications.